Read this article summarized with

 2. Upload the video.
 The AI analyzes both the visual content and any audio narration.

 3. AI splits the video into steps.
-Each step gets a title, description, and a screenshot extracted from the relevant frame.
+Each step gets a title, description, and a screenshot from the relevant frame.

 What AI handles well